bd-j/prospector/demo/tutorial.rst

 Typically this means default values in the ``fsps.StellarPopulation()`` object;
 see `python-fsps <http://dan.iel.fm/python-fsps/current/>`_ for details.
 Once you get a set of parameters from the :py:class:`TemplateLibrary` you can modify or add parameter specifications.
+Since ``model_params`` is a dictionary (of dictionaries), you can update it with other parameter set dictionaries from the :py:class:`TemplateLibrary`.

 Finally, the :py:method:`build_model` function takes the ``model_params`` dictionary or list that you build and uses it to instantiate a :py:class:`SedModel` object.